AnyChart/docs.anychart.com/Stock_Charts/Axes.md

  - It cannot be moved to another place on a chart (always at the bottom)
  - It has a Helper Label feature
  - No drawFirstLabel, drawLastLabel
- - Tickmarks settings (ticks might be only inside of the axis)
+ - Tickmarks settings (ticks can be displayed only inside of the axis)
  - No title
  - Only one X-axis for a plot (so the max number of X-axes on an AnyStock chart is equal to the number of the plots)